Overview of Our Marijuana & Cannabis Law Practice

 - Seattle and throughout Washington State

 We are able to assist licensed cannabis growers, processors, and retailers.
 Additionally we work with entrepreneurs and investors who are focused on bringing new goods, services, and sources of financing to the cannabis marketplace.
-At Glade Voogt Lord & Smith we assist with planning and structuring business entity, regulatory compliance, employment law, leasing, trademark protection and enforcement, contracts and licensing, litigation (including criminal defense), and mergers and acquisition.
+At Glade Voogt Lopez Smith we assist with planning and structuring business entity, regulatory compliance, employment law, leasing, trademark protection and enforcement, contracts and licensing, litigation (including criminal defense), and mergers and acquisition.

 Marijuana Regulatory Law Expertise